1

 Slow-Cooker Chickpea Tagine

 While traveling through Morocco, my wife and I fell in love with the complex flavors of the many tagines we tried.
-Resist the urge to stir this dish too much, as it will break down the veggies.
+Resist the urge to stir it—doing so will break down the veggies.
 Add shredded cooked chicken in the last 10 minutes, or serve with grilled fish. —Raymond Wyatt, West St. Paul, Minnesota

 Hash Brown & Chicken Brunch Casserole